dropbeardan/mock-api-server/README.md

 ### Invoking Endpoints

-Performing a request to the https://apiserver.dbplayground.com/instance/routeName with its corresponding HTTP method will process and return the response stored for its corresponding endpoint.
+Performing a request to the https://apiserver.dbplayground.com/:instance/:route with its corresponding HTTP method will process and return the response stored for its corresponding endpoint.

 #### Request:

 URL | Method | Function
 --- | --- | ---
-https://apiserver.dbplayground.com/:instance/:routeName | GET | Retrieves a list of invocable endpoints and their details.
+https://apiserver.dbplayground.com/:instance/:route | VARIABLE | Activates and returns the endpoints.

 Method: